-Hi, Dann.
-The short answer is: it won’t hurt your engine but it will shorten the life of your clutch components.
+The short answer is: It won’t hurt your engine, but it will shorten the life of your clutch components.

-Each gear of your transmission allows for a maximum vehicle speed when the engine is turning at its peak engine speed/rpm.
+Each gear of your transmission allows for a maximum vehicle speed when the engine is turning at its peak engine speed.
 First gear for most cars in the Philippines will usually top out somewhere in the 40kph range.
-Second gear will top out somewhere around 70-80kph, third around the 120-140kph range, and so on.
-Each car is different and cars with more powerful engines will usually have higher top speeds in each gear.
+Second gear will top out around 70-80kph, third around 120-140kph, and so on.
+Each car is different, and cars with more powerful engines will usually have higher top speeds in each gear.

 Now, most cars will come from a full stop in first gear with the engine turning in the 700-1,000rpm range.
-At this point, you already know that in order for the launch to be smooth you still need to keep your foot on the clutch and let the clutch slip until the vehicle speed and engine speed match up.
-Think of it as 1,000 rpm in first gear being equal to the vehicle going 5kph (it may not be, but let’s just use that as an example).
-Now imagine that every rpm in between that and 5,000rpm equates to a certain vehicle speed, with vehicle speed at 5,000rpm equating to 40kph.
+At this point, you already know that in order for the launch to be smooth, you still need to keep your foot on the clutch and let the clutch slip until the vehicle speed and engine speed match up.
+Think of it as 1,000rpm in first gear being equal to the vehicle going 5kph—it may not be, but let’s just use that as an example.
+Then, imagine that every rpm in between that and 5,000rpm equates to a certain vehicle speed, with vehicle speed at 5,000rpm equating to 40kph.

 You can think of the clutch as an additional power regulation device from the throttle pedal.
-Fully engaged, it transfers all of the power to the transmission and wheels.
-Fully depressed, no power transfer takes place.
+Fully-engaged, it transfers all of the power to the transmission and wheels.
+Fully-depressed, no power transfer takes place.
 Partially engaged and only part of the power goes to the wheels.
-Partially engaged also means that to achieve the same vehicle speed, you need to apply more throttle and get the engine to a higher rpm.
+Partially engaged also means that to achieve the same vehicle speed, you need to apply more throttle and get the engine to higher reves.

 Hope this doesn’t leave you with more questions than answers!